- Ulrica Wikström

 But eye tracking is not the only technology that provides touchless interaction.
 Gesture-based technologies, for example, allow users to swipe and select, to interact with a machine by moving their hands in the air.
 Near-field communication supports contactless payments and touch-free keycards.
 But these technologies don’t deliver handsfree operation, which is often desirable in environments where hands are busy, cleanliness is critical, and where additional peripherals or control devices are undesirable.

 There are many possibilities for eye tracking as an interface technology.
-If you have an idea about a device or scenario that you think might benefit from touchless interaction with eye tracking, please share it in the comment section below or get in touch with us.
+If you have an idea about a device or scenario that you think might benefit from touchless interaction with eye tracking, please share it and get in touch with us.